adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220622210627.md

 </p>
 <br/>

 The downloaded file is `postgresql-14.4-1-osx.dmg` (size 303.2 MB).

-___

-### Using the installer

-It should be installed using the information in the document [Installation of PostgreSQL on Mac OS](https://www.enterprisedb.com/postgres-tutorials/installation-postgresql-mac-os).
-For your convenience here is alse the link to [PostgresQL tutorials](https://www.enterprisedb.com/postgres-tutorials).
+It should be installed using the information in the document [Installation of PostgreSQL on Mac OS](https://www.enterprisedb.com/postgres-tutorials/installation-postgresql-mac-os)